MysticMoonlight/Starshifters/README.md

 7. You are done!
 Enjoy the modpack.

 ### Linux
 Known issue: Linux version of tModLoader has a bug which download features are not working.
-Unfortunately, you must install the mod manually from [this page](https://mirror.sgkoi.dev/) unless the tModLoaded fixes their mod.
+Unfortunately, you must install the mod manually from [this page](https://mirror.sgkoi.dev/) unless the tModLoader team fixes their modloader.

 Remember to put the mods file into Mods folder mentioned below!